icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 Two humans + a (virtual) room = a meeting.

-- [Dear Manager, You’re Holding Too Many Meetings](https://hbr.org/2022/03/dear-manager-youre-holding-too-many-meetings) - “Employee productivity was 71% higher when meetings were reduced by 40%.
+- [Dear Manager, You're Holding Too Many Meetings](https://hbr.org/2022/03/dear-manager-youre-holding-too-many-meetings) - “Employee productivity was 71% higher when meetings were reduced by 40%.
 This is largely because employees felt more empowered and autonomous.
 Rather than a schedule being the boss, they owned their to-do lists and held themselves accountable.”

 - [How to have great meetings, according to 200 scientific studies](https://qz.com/work/1713662/how-to-have-great-meetings-according-to-200-scientific-studies/) - A roadmap for getting meetings right.